Why Mortgage Reserves Matter When Buying a Home

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Not only do you have to save for a down payment and closing costs, but in many cases, you’ll need several months’ worth of mortgage payments set aside in cash.
-Lenders want to know you can keep paying if you lose your job or if your income is reduced.
+There’s a lot of money involved in buying a home.
+Not only do you have to save for a down payment and closing costs, but in many cases, you may need several months’ worth of mortgage reserves set aside in cash.
+Lenders want to know you can maintain your payments if you face a job loss or reduction in income.